darlanhms/express-typeorm-example/README.md

 In this example we are considering a pg database called `sample-database` and the pg connection will be with the credentials `username: "postgres", password: "postgres"`

-If your local config is different than that (probably it is) you should edit the current files to your local setup:
+If your local config is different than that (probably it is) you should edit the following files to your local setup:

 * docker-compose.yml
 * src/database/init.sql